North American sightings of elusive snowy owls take flight

 NEW YORK The elusive snowy owl, rarely seen outside the Arctic, is turning up more frequently in the skies of North America than it does in the pages of a Harry Potter book, data from the National Audubon Society suggested on Wednesday.

-As of Wednesday, with just a fifth of the counting sessions totaled, there were 303 of the enormous white birds sighted, Geoff LeBaron, the project leader, said on Wednesday.
+As of Wednesday, with just a fifth of the counting sessions totalled, there were 303 of the enormous white birds sighted, Geoff LeBaron, the project leader, said on Wednesday.

 Last year's final tally was 1,117 snowy owls, or nearly double the previous high of 563 from the 2011 count, he said.

-"This is a big flight," LeBaron said, noting the birds' epicenter seems to be southern Ontario, the Great Lakes and the U.S. Northeast.
+"This is a big flight," LeBaron said, noting the birds' epicentre seems to be southern Ontario, the Great Lakes and the U.S. Northeast.

 It may be the fourth year in a row with a high number of snowy owls, he said.
 "It probably won’t quite reach the level of the one last season or in 2011.
 But you never know."